9-11:30am Monday, November 11

 The 2020 Miami University Digital Humanities forum will bring together members of the Miami community to share perspectives and build community around the digital humanities, which we construe broadly, to include a wide range of approaches to the questions and knowledges traditionally associated with the humanities, when these approaches involve the use of digital technologies.
-All events are scheduled for Fall 2020, at King Library in Oxford, Ohio.
+All events are scheduled for Monday November 2, between 9:00 and 11:30 am.

 James Bielo (Anthropology), “Collaboration and Creativity in Faculty-Student Research: Reflections from Materializing the Bible”

 Elizabeth Keslacy (Architecture + Interior Design), “Arcbazar and the Ethics of Crowdsoucing Architecture”

 Collin Jennings (English), "At One View: Comprehensive Perspectives in Old and New Media"

 Alyssa Fisher (Media, Journalism and Film), “Commenting on Comments: Placing Topic Modelling and Relational Dialectics in Conversation on YouTube”

 Philippe Giabbanelli (Computer Science and Software Engineering), "Collaborations in Machine Learning and Digital Humanities"

 Adam Strantz (English), "Data Visualization as Inquiry/Invention in the Digital Humanities"